17 Things That Happen to Your Body When You Drink Soda

 Your Skin Breaks Out

 Turns out, that whole drinking-soda-gives-you-pimples theory isn’t just an old wives’ tale.
-A study published in Clinics in Dermatology found that eating foods high in sugar with high glycemic loads can mess with insulin levels, and lead to the formation of acne.
+Eating foods high in sugar with high glycemic loads can mess with insulin levels and lead to the formation of acne, according to University of Wisconsin researchers.
 So drinking full-calorie soda, which has some of the highest glycemic loads of any food or drink, can be a culprit for breakouts.

 And diet soda isn’t much better.
 Even though it’s calorie and sugar-free, diet soda is very acidic, which means it lowers your pH levels and causes a dull, lifeless complexion.
 So if you’re a regular diet soda drinker, you can kiss radiant skin goodbye.